Getting Pregnant at 35: Fertility, Timing, and What Research Shows

 Nutrition and Fertility

 Research on specific dietary patterns and fertility is evolving.
 Adequate folate intake is well-established as important before and during early pregnancy for neural tube development.
+The CDC recommends that women who may become pregnant take 400 micrograms of folic acid daily.
 Beyond this, evidence for specific “fertility diets” is limited.
 A broadly balanced, varied diet appears to support reproductive health better than extreme restriction or supplementation beyond what a healthcare provider recommends.

 Stress and Fertility